On vector-valued functional equations with multiple recursive terms: Conclusion and suggestions for future research

 \section{Conclusion and suggestions for future research}

-In this work, we dealt with vector-valued recursions between random vectors that lead to functional equations of the form \eqref{basic0}, \eqref{opq}.
-In Section \ref{mmc}, we cope with the transient analysis of a Markov-modulated $M/G/1$-type reflected autoregressive process in which a vector-valued functional equation of the type \eqref{basic0} naturally arises.
-In Sections \ref{mdc}-\ref{shot} we dealt with the stationary behavior of vector-valued recursions that arise from queueing processes and autoregressive processes where dependencies among random variables are dictated by \eqref{mp1}, \eqref{mp2}, and for which a similar vector-valued functional equation arises; see \eqref{opq}.
-In Section \ref{mark}, we also cope with a queueing model, where dependencies are based on \eqref{mp1}, but the vector-valued functional equation is somehow different compared to the others treated in this work, in the sense that the involved mappings $a_{i}(s)=s+\mu_{i}$, $i=1,\ldots,N$ are commutative, but there are not contractions.
-However, even in that case we were able to solve it iteratively.
+In this work, we dealt with vector-valued recursions between random vectors that lead to functional equations of the form \eqref{opq}, \eqref{basic0}, \eqref{masip}, \eqref{bzaa}.
+The general theory to treat \eqref{opq}, \eqref{basic0} is presented in Section \ref{theory}.
+The theoretical results are applied in a series of queueing related examples in Section \ref{appl}.
+In Section \ref{multi}, we dealt with some multidimensional processes that result in \eqref{masip}, \eqref{bzaa}.
+Although, their form is different from that of \eqref{opq}, the solution machinery is similar.
+In particular, we focused on a modulated ASIP two queue tandem system and on a reflected VAR(1) process, where the autoregressive parameter is now a given $N\times N$ matrix.

 An interesting topic for future research is to cope with the case where we have vector-valued functional equations in which the involved contraction mappings are not commutative.
 For the scalar case (i.e., non-modulated), there exist some available scarce results, see \cite{borst1993m}, \cite{tin}.
 It would be interesting to further investigate what can still be accomplished both for the scalar and the vector-valued case, when we are dealing with a noncommutative contraction mapping.
-Other options for future research refer to the case where $R_{n}(X_{n})$ may take negative values.
+Other options for future research refer to the case where $R_{n}(Y_{n})$ may take negative values, as well as to fully consider the case where the autoregressive parameter is a scalar or a random matrix.
+A first attempt was made in subsection \ref{var2}, where the autoregressive parameter was a scalar matrix, and where our focus was on the case where this matrix is diagonal, and specifically when $N=2$.
+A natural extension should be to investigate the case where this matrix is of arbitrary dimension, and not only diagonal.